Gall Force

-Origin
+Background

 Star Front Gall Force

 This was the origin and precursor to the Gall Force franchise.
 Originally appearing in the monthly Model Graphix magazine in Japan as a 3D photo novel using detailed models, this later set the stage for the animated films.
 Rabby, Patty, and Rumy were the only main Solnoid characters featured, and they were equipped with different uniforms, weapons, and vehicles than those shown in the regular Gall Force OVAs.
 Although it was the first-ever storyline to the Gall Force mythos proper, Star Front's place in the official continuity has been questioned and disregarded due to contradictions between it and Eternal Story.
 Although it is the actual origin of the franchise, it is now seen by fans as non-canon, or an alternate timeline.
 Another factor that causes question is the fact that fans outside Japan never knew of the photo novel's existence.

-Mainstream series
+Story

 The original timeline for the Gall Force series consist of four story arcs: First Story Arc, Rhea Arc, Earth Chapter Arc and New Era Arc.
 Within each arc there are several episodes, with the exception of Rhea.